 Here’s why: The Stem Hair webpage mentions that this new product contains “Autologous Stem Cells with Platelet Growth Factors.”
 Autologous means that the stem cells are coming from a person’s body and being put back into the same person’s body.
 Like Replicel, for example.
 That means it is not a product you can just order from New York and get delivered to you.
 The other reason, is that I received an email back from the scientific director at Theracell and she told me that the Stem Hair product is in preclinical stage which will complete within 12 months.
 That is the same response that she has given when previously asked about the cell-based hair treatment TC-CT-12131 which is described on Theracell’s website.
 This new webpage is probably a minor development, but it does raise a few questions for me.

 Is 1200€ really going to be the price of this treatment?

 What is the purpose of creating a product page for a treatment that is in preclinical stage?
 Is there perhaps an expedited process that Theracell can take after the preclinical work is completed?

 Follicum makes most out of WCHR visit

-Overall it sounds like potential funding partners, distributing partners, or the likes.
-That’s a very good thing because anything that can speed up the development of Follicum’s product FOL-S-005 is a good thing.
-For a while I have been touting FOL-S-005, I think soon enough more evidence will be there to support it.
+Overall, it sounds like potential funding partners, distributing partners, or the likes.
+That’s a very good thing because anything that can speed up the development of Follicum’s product, FOL-S-005, is a good thing.
+For a while now, I have been touting FOL-S-005, I think soon enough more evidence will be there to support it.